MartinHelmut/mono/presentation/src/presentation.md

 # [fit] **Why?**

-^ Where TypeScript --build gave you a central way to build projects, Yarn gives a central way to install dependencies for your project Think about combining this and you get almost a fancy MonoRepo solution
+^ - Where TypeScript --build gave you a central way to build projects,
+- Yarn gives a central way to install and manage dependencies for your projects
+- Think about combining this and you get almost a fancy MonoRepo solution

 ---

 _yarnpkg.com/docs/workspaces_

-^ Documentation
+^ - Documentation

 ---

 # Lerna

-^ Let's get to a more comprehensive way to manage multiple projects: Lerna
+^ - Let's get to a more comprehensive way to manage multiple projects: Lerna

 ---

 "Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm."

-^ This means it gives you access to ... (next slide)
+^ - This means it gives you access to ... (next slide)

 ---